devsebb/glory-license/README.md

 source file, documentation page, public-facing website, promotional or marketing material, social media profile, or conversation related to the Software.
-All authors of work derived from the work of the Original Author must make every possible effort to glorify, praise, extol, exalt, laud, worship, revere, venerate, pay homage/tribute to, honor, adore, and thank the Original Author for their contribution to society and must praise, commend, and applaud the Original Author whenever representing the Software in a public or private capacity.
+All authors of work derived from the work of the Original Author must make every possible effort to publicly glorify, praise, extol, exalt, laud, worship, revere, venerate, pay homage/tribute to, honor, adore, and thank the Original Author for their contribution to society and must praise, commend, and applaud the Original Author whenever representing the Software in a public or private capacity.